merriaux/p_vehicle_detection_and_tracking/project/readme.md

 - **slidingWindows.py** :
 Sliding windows implementation, with region of interest in the image.
-Pyramid windows, with size step and overlap tuning parameter.
+Pyramid windows, with size step and overlap tuning parameters.
 Extraction and resizing of all image windows for prediction in classif class.
 We will see later that because of compute effiency this implementation wasn't used in the video processing.

 - **procesImage.py** :
-All the processing step for test images, and video conversion.
+All the processing steps for test images, and video conversion.

 - **windowsReplay.py** :
-To experimente the tracking algorithm, I have recorded all the sliding windows predited car for each video frame in pickle file, and use it to tume tracking parameter.
+To experimente the tracking algorithm, I have recorded all the sliding windows predited car for each video frame in pickle file, and use it to tune tracking parameters.

 - **object_tracker.py** :
 Vehicles tracking implementation with a GNN algorithm (Global nearest neighbor  http://www.control.isy.liu.se/student/graduate/TargetTracking/Lecture5.pdf).

 - **laneDetection.py** :
-Few class to reuse project 4 lane detection.
+Few class to re-use project 4 lane detection.

 # Information to run the project

 If you want the run the project, run in this order :

 1. features.py
 2. classif.py
 3. procesImage.py